WordPress/openverse/docs/projects/README.md

 issues.
 Issues which depend on another issue or set of issues should be labeled as "blocked" and reference the blocking issue(s).

-Whenever possible, issues should be written so that an implementor can complete an atomic unit of work without needing to understand the full scope and technicalities of the project.
+Whenever possible, issues should be written so that an implementer can complete an atomic unit of work without needing to understand the full scope and technicalities of the project.
 The issue description should contain all necessary information to complete the issue.
 This can include linking to